 Gordon had a 35-year career with Bank of Scotland, during which he enjoyed spells in the Bank’s Legal Department, in branch banking, working for the Executive in both the West of Scotland and London before being appointed to be Regional Director for the Midlands and East Anglia in the Bank’s Business Banking Division.
-Gordon established his own Business Consultancy in 2002 focusing on working with small and medium sized businesses with a particular focus on helping these businesses to develop management skills, improve business performance and service levels.
+Gordon established his own Business Consultancy in 2002.
 Gordon has been a non-executive Director of a number of family businesses and served, for a short period, as Interim Chief Executive of a locally based national charity.

-Gordon has been involved in school governance since 1995 and has been a Trustee of another local Multi-Academy Trust before joining Archway Learning Trust in March 2015.
-He was appointed Chair of Trustees in July 2015 and, as a consequence is ex-officio a Member of the Charitable Company.
-Gordon is a strong believer in CPD for all Trustees/Governors to ensure that those who hold Governing roles are constantly updating their skills.
-He holds a Diploma in Company Direction from the Institute of Directors and was a participant in one of the first of the National College’s Chairs of Governors Leadership Development programme.
-Gordon is a Trustee of the National Governance Association having been nominated through the East Midlands Region.
+Gordon has been involved in school governance since 1995 prior to joining Archway Learning Trust in March 2015.
+He was appointed Chair of Trustees in July 2015.
+Gordon is a strong believer in quality training for all Trustees/Governors to ensure that those who hold Governing roles are constantly updating their skills.
+Gordon is a Trustee of the National Governance Association.

 Gordon attends St. Andrew’s with Castle Gate Nottingham URC where he has held the position of Chair of Finance before serving as Church Treasurer.